José Eduardo Martins (pianist)

 José Eduardo Gandra da Silva Martins, born 1938, is a Brazilian concert pianist.

 Career

 He began his career with a performance at the Colombo Theater in São Paulo on December 10, 1954, which included contemporary works by Dmitri Shostakovich.

-Martins was Professor at the university of São Paulo between 1982-2007.
+Martins was professor at the University of São Paulo between 1981-2004.

-He recorded several albums with compositions by Henrique Oswald, including his cello sonatas No. 1 and No. 2, Piano Quartet No. 2 and Piano Quintet.
+He recorded several albums with compositions by Henrique Oswald, including his cello sonatas No. 1 and No. 2, Piano Quartet No. 2, and Piano Quintet.

-He commissioned works from the composer Gilberto Mendes including Um Estudo?
-Eisler e Webern Caminham nos Mares do Sul.
+He has commissioned works from the composer Gilberto Mendes, including Um Estudo?
+Eisler e Webern Caminham nos Mares do Sul...(1989).